Botswana defeat South Africa in Cosafa Cup clash | Goal.com

 Mpote's men pulled one back just after the hour-mark when former Highlands Park midfielder Ditsele headed home from a corner-kick to make it 2-1 with Pieterse well-beaten.

-Notoane then pulled out Reeve Frosler, who looked tired, and he was replaced by fellow right-back Thendo Mukumela as the South Africa under-23 head coach tightened up the defence.
+Notoane then substituted Reeve Frosler, who looked tired, and he was replaced by fellow right-back Thendo Mukumela as the South Africa under-23 head coach tightened up the defence.

-It was end-to-end stuff as Boy unleashed a left-footed shot which was saved by Pieterse, while Botswana keeper Ezekiel Morake denied Mokoena with a finger-tip save at the other end.
+It was end-to-end stuff towards the end of the game as Boy unleashed a left-footed shot which was saved by Pieterse, while Botswana keeper Ezekiel Morake denied Mokoena with a finger-tip save at the other end.

-Botswana never lost hope and they did grab an equalizer in stoppage time when Thatayaone Ditlhokwe scored with a header to ensure that the game ended in a 2-2 draw in regulation time and extra-time followed.
+Botswana never lost hope and they did grab an equalizer in stoppage time when Thatayaone Ditlhokwe scored with a header to ensure that the game ended in a 2-2 draw in regulation time and a penalty shootout followed.

 The Zebras went on to win 5-4 on penalties with Mothusi Johnson scoring the winning spot-kick after sending Pieterse the wrong way.

-The result saw Botswana advance to the semi-finals where they will face Leostho on Tuesday, while South Africa are set to face Uganda in the plate semi-finals.
+The result saw Botswana advance to the semi-finals where they will face Lesotho on Wednesday, while South Africa are set to take on Uganda in the plate semi-finals on Tuesday.